-1. Installing Max
+1. First step: Installing Max

 DAVID has been fully tested with Max7, and also supports Max6.
 Both are available in MacOS and Windows versions on the seller’s website: https://cycling74.com/downloads.
 Max is available under a commercial license from Cycling’74, but is available in free runtime versions that suffice to run DAVID.

 According to its seller Cycling’74, system requirements for Max7 are Intel® Mac with Mac OS X 10.7 (or later), OR a PC with Windows 7 (or later); Multicore processor; 2 GB RAM; 1024×768 display.
 If your system widely departs from these specifications, consider installing Max6 (https://cycling74.com/downloads/older/).

 DAVID V1.2 was released on January 31st, 2017.
 As of March 2017, DAVID is available as a free download on the IRCAM Forum, the community for science and art users of audio software developed in the IRCAM community.
 Simply follow the download link at http://forumnet.ircam.fr/product/david/, create a (free) IRCAM Forum account (or login with your account if you already have one), and extract the .zip file on your computer.
 Finally, to open the patch with Max, double click on the DAVID.maxproj file.